sap-tutorials/btp-foundation/tutorials/cp-kyma-create-function-cli/cp-kyma-create-function-cli.md

 ### Create a Function

-1. In your terminal, go to your working folder, and run:
+1. Enable the Istio sidecar proxy injection in the **default** namespace:

     ```bash
+    kubectl label namespace $NAMESPACE istio-injection=enabled --overwrite
+    ```

+    If you create a Function in a namespace with enabled Istio sidecar injection, an Istio sidecar proxy is automatically injected to the Function's Pod during its creation.
+This makes the Function part of the Istio service mesh.
+To expose a workload using an APIRule custom resource, it is required to include the workload in the Istio service mesh.

+2. In your terminal, go to your working folder, and run:

+    ```bash
     kyma alpha function init
     ```

-    You should see the following message:
+    If successful, you get the following message:
     `Functions files of runtime nodejs22 initialized to dir {WORKING_FOLDER_PATH}`

-    You have now created 2 files in your working folder:
+    You have created 2 files in your working folder:

     - handler.js
     - package.json

     You can check the content of the files with your editor (e.g. Visual Studio Code).

-2. To apply your Function to your Kyma runtime, run:
+3. To apply your Function to your Kyma runtime, run:

     ```bash
     kyma alpha function create hello-function
     ```

-    You should see the following message:
+    If successful, you get the following message:

     ```bash
     resource default/hello-function applied
     ```

-3. To verify the Function deployment, run:
+4. To verify the Function deployment, run:

     ```bash
     kyma alpha function get hello-function
     ```

-    You should get the following result:
+    If successful, you get the following result:

     ```bash
     NAME             CONFIGURED   BUILT   RUNNING   RUNTIME    GENERATION